Yang-Mingsong/BIMCompNet/README.md

 ---

+## 🔗 Training RGCN with Graph Input

+Before training the RGCN model using the Graph input, you must copy the REVERSE_IFCSchemaGraph.bin file from the data directory into the graph data directory of each instance to be used.
+This file contains the reverse IFC schema graph and is required for the model to correctly interpret heterogeneous structures during training.

+We provide a utility script utils/file_copy_delete.py to automate this process.
+Run the script before training to broadcast the file to all instance-level graph directories.

+If this step is skipped, the model may fail to load the necessary schema structure, resulting in errors or invalid training behavior.

+---

 ## 📚 Citation

 If you use BIMCompNet in your research, please cite our work using the formats provided on the [official dataset website](https://bimcompnet-606lab.xaut.edu.cn/#citation).